ebuecheMR/Personal-Website/_drafts/2019-11-09-breaking-up-with-mendeley.md

 ## It started with buggy LibreOffice support on Ubuntu.
 A few months ago, a bug hit me and disrupt my entire workflow.
 I accidentally click "insert citation" without opening Mendely first.
 Normally, a warning would appear and everything will be resolved once I run the two program in parallel.
 However, not this time!
 After that incidence, I simply cannot insert citations to my LibreOffice document with Mendeley anymore.
 Once I tried to insert a new citation, the prompt to insert just would not appear.
 Instead, the entire Mendeley window shows up.
 I tried all basic troubleshoots I could think of: search for errors on the web, resetting Mendeley, sing out and in again, complete removing both software and reinstalling it again.
 Nothing works!

+### Why and how?
+I opened a ticket to Mendely team and their answer could be concluded as:
+- They don't support Ubuntu 18 (and it's now 2020!).
+- I was using the unsupported environment.
+- So the software did not work properly.

+This is a sign that they do not care about Linux users, so this is the breaking point where I decided to abandon Mendeley.

 I hope everyone will have a nice day and enjoy reading more than ever before :-)